 Known as Wisconsin's elk capital, Clam Lake offers the perfect natural setting for a fireworks display.
 Gather on the lawn of the Clam Lake Community Club to take in this show over the shores of Upper Clam Lake.
 It's hard to get more "Northwoods" than this tiny unincorporated community in the heart of the Chequamegon-Nicolet National Forest.

-Get to Memorial Park early for a good seat at the Fox Cities area's best fireworks display.
+Get to Memorial Park early for a good seat at the Fox Cities area's biggest fireworks display.
 Highlights include live bands, a children's activity area and food vendors, with all proceeds going to the Appleton Area Jaycees.

 Downtown Dells hosts one of the most spectacular displays in Wisconsin.
 Over 1,300 fireworks will be launched at this year’s Fireworks Extravaganza, making the gigantic display visible from just about anywhere within the city limits.
 If you’re heading downtown, be sure to find your spot before dusk to enjoy on-site refreshments and activities for the whole family!